Our Florida Keys travel guide and trip itinerary covers everything you need to know — things to do, where to stay, packing and more!

 Tranquility Bay is a recently-renovated resort that offers beach house rentals as well as sixteen new luxury guestrooms.
 It’s very tastefully decorated, has a swimming pool, beach volleyball court, tiki bar and award-winning restaurant right on the property.
 On my first night here, I went to watch the sunset at the beach and found a playful dolphin jumping around right near the shore.
 I’m told it’s a common occurrence here.

-What to Do in Islamorada
+Best Things to Do in Islamorada

 Islamorada is known as the “Village of Islands” and it consists of Tea Table Key, Lower Matecumbe Key, Upper Matecumbe Key, Windley Key and Plantation Key.